jstrieb/urlpages/README.md

 Furthermore, URL Pages is very much a proof of concept, and should not be relied upon for anything consequential.

+Read the code and understand it before using so that you understand any associated risks.
+The codebase was written with readers in-mind.
+Since the codebase is intentionally short, it can be read and digested fairly quickly if you have prior experience with client-side web applications.

+I originally conceived this as a simple, static CodePen clone, but I felt the "publishing" of pages as URLs was an interesting idea.
+So I decided to present that aspect of it front and center, even though it wasn't really the point of the project at the beginning.
+About a year ago, I had a proof of concept version that I ended up using fairly frequently for sharing quick HTML/CSS/JavaScript experiments (never as a means of seriously publishing and sharing censorship-proof content).
+I found that if its use is limited to that case, it is actually very handy and robust!

 ## Examples